decred/dcrdocs/docs/advanced/full-node.md

 - **Help the network:** Full nodes are the backbone of Decred.
 By validating and broadcasting transactions without relying on third parties&mdash; as lightweight nodes do&mdash;they help keep the network decentralized.
 Each full node added to the network adds to its security and robustness.
 - **Safety & Privacy:** Because a lightweight node cannot fully validate transactions and blocks, it must trust third parties to do so.
 This means that the third party will have access to information about your transactions, as well as any personal data you give to that third party.
 For instance, many lightweight wallets rely on a centralized server to process transactions.
 Even Simplified Payment Verification (SPV) wallets, which typically connect directly to full nodes in the network, still rely on those other full nodes to process and broadcast their transactions.

 ## Requirements:

-You do not need high-performance hardware to run a full node.
-A cheap (refurbished) laptop or Rasberry Pi (3B+ or better) will work.
-Below are the basic requirements:
+Below are the basic requirements for running a full node:

 - \>15 GB disk space (as of September 2019, increases over time)
 - \>2 GB of RAM